firecraftgaming/rest-exchange-protocol/server/docs/routes.md

 # Routes
 Routes are the way to define the URL structure of your application.
 One route handles a certain action on a certain URL.
 The route can be a static route, such as `/`, or a dynamic route, such as `/user/:id`.
-The route can also be a regular expression, such as `/user/[0-9]+`.
 They are specific to the HTTP method, so a route for `GET` is not the same as a route for `POST`, but the same handler can be used for multiple routes, giving the same effect.

 Use register a route like this: